 7. If you get a lousy crew on your gulet – you will have a lousy holidays experience.

-Crew makes a minimum of 50% of your experience.
+The crew makes a minimum of 50% of your experience.
 If you have a captain who does not know how to speak English a chef who likes to drink and sailors who do not know their job your experience will be not as you might expect.
-Quality of the crew is more important then quality of the gulet.
+The quality of the crew is more important than the quality of the gulet.
 Mark my word about this.